svenvc/zinc/zinc-http-components-paper.md

     server log info: [ 'User ', self getUsername, ' logged in.' ].

-The Zn logging mechanism using an internal lock to make it thread safe, but it does serialize logging by multiple processes.
+The Zn logging mechanism is using an internal lock to make it thread safe, but it does serialize logging by multiple processes.
 It is important to make the time spent inside the log block short and non blocking.

 You can customize a listener before adding it to a log support.